-Apply ice packs (wrapped in a thin towel), cool compresses, or soak in a cool bath.
+Apply ice packs (wrapped in a thin towel) or cool compresses, or soak in a cool bath.

 Use calamine lotion to calm itchy skin.

-Ask your health care provider about over-the-counter pain relievers.
-If your pain is severe, your provider may prescribe stronger pain medications.
+Ask your healthcare provider about over-the-counter pain relievers.
+If your pain is severe, your healthcare provider may prescribe stronger pain medicines.

 Shingles often goes away with no lasting effects.
 But some people have serious problems long after the blisters have healed:

 Postherpetic neuralgia.
-This is severe nerve pain that lasts for months, or even years after you have shingles.
-Medications can be prescribed to help relieve the pain and improve quality of life.
+This is the most common complication.
+It is severe nerve pain at the place where the rash used to be.
+It can last for months, or even years after you have had shingles.
+Medicines can be prescribed to help relieve the pain and improve quality of life.

 Bacterial infection.
 Shingles blisters may become infected with bacteria.
-Antibiotic medication is used to treat the infection.
+Antibiotic medicine is used to treat the infection.

 You can only get shingles if you have had chicken pox in the past.
 Those who have never had chickenpox can get the virus from you.
 Although instead of developing shingles, the person may get chickenpox.
 Until your blisters form scabs, avoid contact with others, especially the following: